monicaepark/teaching-programming-portfolio/README.md

 ## Module 2-3: Computational Thinking and Sequencing
 Exercise: [Show What You Know: Explain Your Program](https://drive.google.com/file/d/1tjNx8lQaYlel7A3gLto-HLlDvkDts2Yp/view?usp=sharing) | `Snap`

-In this exercise, students will explain their own code step by step through a video, highlighting 1) the purpose of their code, and 2) what happens when the code runs.
+In this exercise, students will explain their own `Snap` code step-by-step through a video, highlighting 1) the purpose of their code, and 2) what happens when the code runs.
 This exercise helps educators to see if their student understands how their code works.

 ## Module 4-5: Repeats
 Exercise: [Let's dance!](https://drive.google.com/file/d/16Ps4hDjKPVM__x40imGJtkPKZB6iAUx6/view?usp=sharing) | `Snap`